ronpang/Aquaponic-system/README.md

 ## Software
 ### Bundles:
 1. [Circuit Python 7.0][link-circuit python] (it required to use 1 MB from the flash)
-2. [Adafruit circuit python bundle][link-adafruit] - Use the latest version from adafruit bundle page
+2. [Adafruit circuit python bundle][link-adafruitbundle] - Use the latest version from adafruit bundle page
 3. [WIZnet's circuit python bundle][link-wiznet] - Use the latest version from WIZnet bundle page

 ### Required Libraries from adafruit bundle: